tunglem/nordiccoder-reactjs/README.md

 # Assignment | Week 3
 Required tasks:
 ## 1 Break new arrival components into multiple small components
-  a.Product-card
+  a.
+Product-card

-  b.Thumbnail
+  b.
+Thumbnail

-  c.Short description
+  c.
+Short description

-  d.Add-to-cart button
+  d.
+Add-to-cart button

-  e.Additional status: New, Sale off
+  e.
+Additional status: New, Sale off

 ## 2 Filter new arrival product list by category using client filter approach
 Tips: we use filter of Array or lodash.